-NZIBS DIPLOMA IN BUILDING SURVEYING (LEVEL 6) STUDY SCHEDULE
+APPENDIX 3 NZIBS DIPLOMA IN BUILDING SURVEYING (LEVEL 6) STUDY SCHEDULE

-Module length No. of Modules Module Pre-course reading/study involvement Module Contact time Module Exam Total 2 days 2 10 hrs (x2) 16 hrs 1.25 hrs 54.5 hrs 1 day 9 8 hrs (x9) 8 hrs 1.25 hrs 155 hrs 1 day (Mod 1) 1 15-20 hrs including test 8 hrs 1.25 hrs 27.5 hrs 1⁄2 day 2 5 hrs(x2) 4 hrs 1 hr 20 hrs Additional modules 1 day 1⁄2 day Included into proposal as and when additional modules or exten Evidence of relevant and related supervised work involvement over a 18-month minimum transitional membership period involvement over a current construction industry-related professional registration, may satisfy this requirement via production of a satisfactory completed weekly work transitional membership diary spanning their transitional membership period and presented as part 900 hrs minimum Practicum preparation This practicum preparation n time coul d be either applied: • to the APC for Registered Membership presentation/portfolio requirements (this aspect being particularly, but not exclusively applicable to those already holding ≥ Level 7 qualifications), OR 40 hrs minimum a suitable time involvement of a practicum presentation prepared exclusively for fulfilment of the required minimum Diploma study expectation, plus an additional required module revision expectation.
-NOTE: Such practicum is expected to be at a level in advance of the modular course of study, OR 40 hrs combined minimum • compilation/presentation of a folio of work: detailing and summarising the candidate's involvement in any one or more Diploma Module related areas; undertaken over the latter year of the candidate's study 45 hrs minimum Such folio summary is to detail aspects of the candidate's personal industry related work involvement and will require certification of all claimed supervised work and notional learning: either by the candidate's employer or mentor, OR via a declaration from the candidate witnessed by any one of the following: Justice of the Peace, Barrister or Solicitor, Notary Public, Registrar/Deputy Registrar of the District Court or High Court Attendance at an APC Interview or alternative presentation as detailed above.
-3 hrs ACCUMULATED TOTAL HOURS 1200 hrs minimum
+Module length No. of Modules Module Pre-course reading/study involvement Module Contact time Module Exam Total 2 days 2 10 hrs (x2) 16 hrs 1.25 hrs 54.5 hrs 1 day 9 8 hrs (x9) 8 hrs 1.25 hrs 155 hrs 1 day (Mod 1) 1 15-20 hrs including test 8 hrs 1.25 hrs 27.5 hrs 1⁄2 day 2 5 hrs(x2) 4 hrs 1 hr 20 hrs Additional modules 1 day 1 Included into proposal as and when additional modules or exter nsions available 1⁄2 day 2 modules of exter Evidence of relevant and related supervised work involvement over a 18-month minimum transitional membership period450 hrs per year (approximately 25% of employment hours per year)Note:Note:Those holding both a ≥ Level 7 construction related qualification and current construction industry-related professional registration, may satisfy this requirement via production of a satisfactory completed weekly work diary spanning their transitional membership period and presented as part of their APC interview application.
+900 hrs minimum Practicum preparation to the APC for Regist particularly, but not elemente involver required minimum Despectation.
+NOTE: Such practicum compilation/presentation/presentation involvement in any out of the candidate's sture.
+Such folio summary is to control the candidate involvement and will require. either by the candidate This practicum preparation time could be either applied: to the APC for Registered Membership presentation/portfolio requirements (this aspect being particularly, but not exclusively applicable to those already holding ≥ Level 7 qualifications), OR a suitable time involvement of a practicum presentation prepared exclusively for fulfilment of the required minimum Diploma study expectation, plus an additional required module revision expectation.
+NOTE: Such practicum is expected to be at a level in advance of the modular course of study, OR compilation/presentation of a folio of work: detailing and summarising the candidate's involvement in any one or more Diploma Module related areas; undertaken over the latter year of the candidate's study Such folio summary is to detail aspects of the candidate's personal industry related work involvement and will require certification of all claimed supervised work and notional learning: either by the candidate's employer or mentor, OR via a declaration from the candidate witnessed by any one of the following: Justice of the Peace, Attendance at an APC Inte erview or al ternative presentation as detail 3 hrs 1200 hrs ACCUMULATED TOTAL HOURS minimum